-The State of Tennessee has been allocated \$796,000 in federal funds for the Housing Opportunities for Persons with (HOPWA) program in State of Tennessee 2008-2009 fiscal year.
-There are two metropolitan areas of the state which receive direct HOPWA funds from HUD, Nashville and Memphis.
-The State will administer funds to the remainder of Tennessee.
-No more than 3% of the State's award will be retained by the Department of Health, HIV/AIDS/STD Section for administrative costs.
-The remaining 97% will be contracted to the seven project sponsors across the state that were originally selected using a request for grant proposal (RFGP) process for not-for-profit organizations and/or Community-Based Organizations (CBOs).
+The State of Tennessee anticipates receiving \$830,568 in federal funds for the Housing Opportunities for Persons with AIDS (HOPWA) program during the State of Tennessee 2009-2010 fiscal year.
+Two metropolitan areas of the State receive direct HOPWA funds from HUD, Nashville and Memphis.
+The State will administer funds to the remainder of Tennessee, and no more than 3% of the State's award will be retained by the Department of Health, HIV/AIDS/STD Section for administrative costs.
+The remaining 97% will be contractually awarded to the seven Project Sponsors across the State.
+These were originally selected using a request for grant proposal (RFGP) process for not-for-profit organizations and/or Community-Based Organizations (CBOs).

 During the 1996 grant year, the State was notified that two of its metropolitan regions (Memphis and Nashville) qualified as Eligible Metropolitan Statistical Areas (EMSAs) for HOPWA formula allocations beginning in FY 1997.
-At that time, the State revised the geographic breakdown for HOPWA into seven regions, which include every county in the state not supported by the two EMSAs.
-Each of the seven (7) regions has one not-for-profit agency that is the project sponsor for HOPWA.
+At that time, the State revised the geographic breakdown for HOPWA into seven regions, which include every county in the State not supported by the two EMSAs.
+Each of the seven (7) regions has one not-for-profit agency that is the Project Sponsor for HOPWA.
 The not-for-profit organizations were selected using the RFGP process.

-In the winter of 2003, OMB released an update to service areas and HOPWA formula jurisdictions based on the 2000 Census.
-The update had been conducted periodically since.
-As of 2005, the following counties have been removed from the State's service area.
-They include: Cannon, Cheatham, Davidson, Hickman, Macon, Robertson, Rutherford, Smith, Sumner, Trousdale, Williamson, and Wilson counties.
-These counties became the responsibility of the metropolitan statistical area of Nashville EMSA.
+In the winter of 2003, the Office of Management and Budget (OMB) released updated service areas, with HOPWA formula jurisdictions based on the 2000 Census.
+The update had been conducted periodically, since that time and, by 2005, fifteen counties had been removed from the State's service area.
+These include: Cannon, Cheatham, Davidson, Hickman, Macon, Robertson, Rutherford, Smith, Sumner, Trousdale, Williamson, and Wilson counties.
+They became the responsibility of the metropolitan statistical area of Nashville EMSA.
 Fayette, Shelby and Tipton counties are the responsibility of Memphis EMSA.

 The RFGP process for HOPWA is based on a five-year cycle, which was last issued in 2005.
-The state is now approaching the fourth year of that RFGP and all of the original project sponsors selected in 2005 have been retained.
+The State is now approaching the fourth year of that RFGP, and all of the original Project Sponsors selected in 2005 have been retained.
 The contracts for these agencies are renewed annually for up to five years.
-However, the State reserves the right to cancel contracts should there be substandard performance of the project sponsors, and solicit new agency proposals.
+However, the State reserves the right to terminate a contract should there be substandard performance by a Project Sponsor.
+In the event a contract is terminated, the State will solicit new agency proposals.

-The Department of Health is contracting with established not-for-profit agencies that continually show both the capability to plan and the ability to provide direct intervention and housing assistance to eligible clients and their families.
-Each proposal was evaluated on the scope of the proposed activities and the amount of funding which was requested.
-Funding of the initial RFGP was awarded as available to sponsors that submitted proposals that best met, or exceeded, the required criteria and provided a detailed budget.
-Renewal of the contract is determined by acceptably meeting or achieving the requirements outlined in the Scope of Services, which is found in each Project Sponsor's contract.
+The Department of Health is contracting with established not-for-profit agencies that continually show both the capability to plan for, as well as the ability to provide direct intervention and housing assistance to eligible clients and their families.
+Proposals were submitted by the Project Sponsors and evaluated on criteria such as Technical Services, Organization and Experience, and Budget reasonableness, to name a few.
+Funds were originally awarded as available to sponsors who submitted proposals that best met, or exceeded the required criteria and provided a detailed budget which best met the needs of HOPWA clients.
+Renewal of the contract is determined by periodic evaluation of the Project Sponsors achieving, or exceeding the requirements outlined in the Scope of Services, which is found in each Project Sponsor's contract.

-In preparation for the development of the 2005 RFGP, the HIV/AIDS/STD Section staff reviewed the previous RFGP, incorporated revisions, changes and deletions which may have occurred since the original submission.
-The RFGP proposes to use the HOPWA funds for projects that address the needs in these areas:
+In preparation for the development of the 2005 RFGP, the HIV/AIDS/STD Section staff reviewed the previous RFGP, incorporating any revisions, changes and deletions that had occurred since the original submission.
+The RFGP recommended the use the HOPWA funds for projects that address needs in the following areas: